BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - Re-organize UI setting subcategory with new subcategory for something specifically for search functions
-- Review when clauses in package.json as upcoming changes were noted in VS Code v1.76
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Examine performance analysis of code to find potential optimizations
 - Add setting to allow the search results screen to be persistent too